AndrewHazelden/dome2rect/readme.md

 Converts a pair of latitude/longitude stereo images into a cubic format that has a single image output with a Samsung GearVR Stereo horizontal strip arrangement.

 The left LatLong frames in the image sequence should be named `<name>_L.#.jpg`, and the right LatLong frames in the image sequence should be named `<name>_R.#.jpg`.

+**movie2imagesequence.bat**
+Extract image sequence frames from all of the .mp4 movie files in the input folder using ffmpeg.

 **rect2dome.bat**
 Converts a rectilinear image to a fisheye image